Safety » 5

 Three-row curtain airbags are standard, as are a throttle-brake override system and stability control.
 Odd exclusions (even optional) include a rearview camera and blind-spot monitors.
 Bluetooth hands-free calling, which we consider a safety feature, isn't standard, or even available on the base Sport.

-The Mazda 5 still hasn't been crash-tested by either the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS) since it was last redesigned, a couple of years ago.
-At that time, Mazda said that it engineered the new van with a stronger body shell and with better roof strength to provide better occupant protection.
+The Mazda 5 still hasn't been crash-tested by the National Highway Traffic Safety Administration (NHTSA).
+But the Insurance Institute for Highway Safety (IIHS) just tested a 2014 model, in summer of 2014, and found that it didn't fare well in several categories.
+It rather spectacularly failed the tough new small overlap frontal test since it was last redesigned, a couple of years ago.

 Crash-test scores aren't available for the current Mazda5, and a rearview camera isn't widely available.